- Red Hat Satellite 6 server

-- Long running API queries: API queries that query the database may take extra time to complete, causing unexpected consequences
+- Long-running API queries: API queries that query the database may take extra time to complete, causing unexpected consequences

-- Client Initiated API throughput issues: If you are seeing a growing number of Actions::Katello::Host::* API tasks taking longer than expected and backing up in the queue, you may want to investigate your IO
+- Client-Initiated API throughput issues: If you are seeing a growing number of Actions::Katello::Host::* API tasks taking longer than expected and backing up in the queue, you may want to investigate your IO

-The Satellite 6 server and its capsules require disk IO to be at or above 60-80 Megabytes per second of average throughput for read operations.
+The Satellite 6 server and its capsules require disk IO to be at or above 60-80 Megabytes per second of average throughput for reading operations.
 Anything below this value can have severe implications for the operation of the Satellite.

-As we will outline below, this value is not particularly hard to achieve if you are using local spinning HDD technology and easily achievable with local SSDs.
+As we will outline below, this value is not particularly hard to achieve if you are using local spinning HDD technology and is easily achievable with local SSDs.

-The difficulty is when using Satellite 6 with network attached storage, especially on 1G or slower networks which can quickly become over-saturated and unable to provide the performance necessary for proper Satellite 6 operations.
+The difficulty is when using Satellite 6 with network-attached storage, especially on 1G or slower networks which can quickly become over-saturated and unable to provide the performance necessary for proper Satellite 6 operations.